Edited by: Keri Stooksbury

 Aircraft Change Alerts

-The last main service we’ll be covering from ExpertFlyer is the aircraft change alert.
-This is pretty self-explanatory and much more straightforward.
+The last main service we’ll cover from ExpertFlyer is the aircraft change alert.
+This is self-explanatory and much more straightforward.

 Your flying experience can be adversely affected depending on the aircraft you’re flying in.
-An excellent example is Air France: you want to fly in their business class on the 777-300ER instead of the A380-800.
-If you originally booked a flight on the 777-300ER and it was suddenly changed to the A380-800, you’ll want to be made aware of this so you’re not in for any surprises on the day of your flight.
+An excellent example is Air France: You want to fly in Air France business class on the 777-300ER instead of the A380-800.
+If you originally booked a flight on the 777-300ER and it was suddenly changed to the A380-800, you’ll want to know so you’re not in for any surprises on the day of your flight.

-You’ll want to fill out the flight information, name your alert, and click Verify and Create.
+Fill out the flight information, name your alert, and click Verify and Create: